How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 If your horse has a nutritional deficiency or simply needs more nutrients in their diet, this type of horse calming supplement might help.
 As the category name suggests, nutrient-based horse calming supplements are centered around delivering nutrients that support a healthy nervous system.

-When researching nutrient-based horse calmers, look for key ingredients including magnesium, thiamine, and theanine.
+When researching nutrient-based horse calmers, look for key ingredients, including magnesium, thiamine, and theanine.
 Some nutrient-based supplements also use inositol or tryptophan – talk to your veterinarian about these ingredients and how they may impact your horse.

 It can take up to six weeks for your horse to respond to these horse calmers.
 Note that if you compete in rated events, nutrient-based supplements are the only approved supplement option.